rollup-fortress/uncensored-book/src/uncensored-fe/send-transaction.md

 # Uncensored Frontend - Send Transaction

-If user's wallet does not support [Uncensored SDK](../uncensored-sdk/overview.md), he can use the Uncensored Frontend to force include his transactions.

-**NOTE: Only Optimism Chains are supported right now**

----

 Here we will go over different ways to use the Uncensored Frontend.

 ## 1. Build your transaction from scratch